brightalley/lighthouse-apollo/README.md

 sending tracing statistics and allowing you to send your schema to Apollo for breaking changes notifications.

-## Requirements
+## Lighthouse requirements

-- PHP 7.4 or newer
-- Tested with Laravel 8 and Lighthouse 5.26
+This library is tested with Lighthouse 6.

 For Lighthouse 4.x, use version `1.x` of this library.
+For Lighthouse 5.x, use version `2.x` of this library.

 ## Installation